seankarson/docs/README.md

 ### Getting More Information

 Bookbinder provides additional functionality to construct books from multiple Github repos, to perform variable substitution, and also to automatically build documentation in a continuous integration pipeline.
 For more information, see [https://github.com/cloudfoundry-incubator/bookbinder](https://github.com/cloudfoundry-incubator/bookbinder).

+The latest check-ins to `project-geode/docs` are automatically built and published to [http://geode.cfapps.io](http://geode.cfapps.io).